kemalturk/sqll/README.md

 # sqll

-sqll is a very simple Node.js ORM for MySQL.
+sqll is a very simple Mysql library for Node.js

 ## Installation